komodorio/helm-dashboard/README.md

 If you don't want browser tab to automatically open, add `--no-browser` flag in your command line.

 If you want to increase the logging verbosity and see all the debug info, use the `--verbose` flag.

+> Disclaimer: For the sake of improving the project quality, there is user analytics collected by the tool.
+You can disable this collecting with `--no-analytics` option.
+The collection is done via DataDog RUM and Heap Analytics.
+Only the anonymous data is collected, no sensitive information is used.
+No session recording is performed.

 ## Scanner Integrations